rmitchellscott/xovi-qmd-extensions/README.md

 ### extendListTitleWidth.qmd
 Remove extra right margin for titles in list view to fill more of the available space.

+### fixBatteryIndicator.qmd
+Fixes a bug introduced in 3.24 with the main navigator battery icon not updating to the correct number of bars after charging while the device is asleep.

 ### fixPageNumberOnSlider.qmd
 3.23 and 3.24 only.
 Restores the z-index for the pageLabel element so it appears on top of the page slider like in previous versions.